 I began my doctoral program at the University of Pittsburgh in 2015.
-In 2016, I received the Stanley Prostrednik Memorial grant from the National Rooms to do fieldwork in Turkey.
+In 2016, I received the Stanley Prostrednik Memorial grant from the Nationality Rooms to do fieldwork in Turkey.
 I spent 11 weeks conducting ethnographic research on the endangered Greek dialect of Istanbul (of which I am a heritage speaker), and have been analyzing data from that amazing opportunity ever since.
 I later returned to Istanbul under the auspices of the Mellon Fellowship and spent another 8 weeks conducting ethnographic research and sociolinguistic interviews.
 The Istanbul Greek community is very special to me, and I hope to bring awareness to their complex situation.

-I served as a program coordinator in Pitt in Greece in 2017, which was a really great experience.
+I also had served as a program coordinator in Pitt in Greece in 2017, which was a really great experience.
 It allowed me to repeat my work from the previous summer, but with the Istanbul Greeks that have relocated in Athens in order to see how much of their language has changed.
 As a result, I have been looking at different types of social motivations for language change among members of the Istanbul Greek community.

 As a native speaker of Rhode Island English who has relocated to other parts of the US, I've noticed that many unfamiliar with the variety mistake it as being either Bostonian or New Yorker.
 As a linguist, I've noticed a dearth of sociolinguistics studies focusing on this variety.
 As a side venture, I hope to soon document English as spoken in Rhode Island and see what features are salient to in- and out-group members, and how such features pattern in their variation and are circulated in discourse.